shilohhamilton/odin-recipes/README.md

 # recipes-website
-A basic recipe website, including all of the HTML knowledge I have acquired thus far.
+A basic recipe website, including all of the HTML knowledge I have acquired so far.